brevzin/brevzin.github.io/_posts/2021-05-12-template-ambiguity.md

 * template template parameters are always introduced by `template </* some parameters */> class` or, since C++17, `template </* some parameters */> typename`
 * anything else is a non-type template parameter (I'm excluding the case where you might have something like `#define Iterator class`)

+There's one edge-case: if a parameter starts with `typename T::X`  (as in `typename T::X N`), that itself is a type, and so would be a value template parameter (despite starting with `typename`).

 The kinds of values you could use as value template parameters has greatly been increased from C++98 to C++17 (it used to be quite limited), but the syntactic form of template parameters really hadn't changed all that much.
 The introduction of `auto` non-type template parameters in C++17 was a new form of parameter, but the `auto` keyword still makes it quite obvious that this is a value parameter and not a type or a template parameter.

 As a result, if looking through unfamiliar code, you came across `template <Kind Name>` where you didn't know what `Kind` was, you could rightly conclude that this is a non-type template parameter.
-Indeed, in C++17, I would guess that it's most likely some kind of enumeration, following by an alias for an integer type, followed by an alias for a function pointer type.
+Indeed, in C++17, I would guess that it's most likely some kind of enumeration.
+If not that, then perhaps an alias for an integer type or even a function pointer type.
 But, importantly, you know for sure that it's a value - because types are always introduced by `class` or `typename` and templates are introduced by `template`.
 You might not know yet what actual type `Kind` is, but at least you do know that it _is_ a type.

 This all changes dramatically in C++20 due to a confluence of several features.